RaphaelShrestha/CalamitousCaverns/README.md

 ---

 ### Acknowledgments
-I learned core UE networking concepts from **Cedric Neukirchen’s Multiplayer Network Compendium**.
-It helped me understand replication, RPC patterns, and session workflows, which I applied in this project.
+Core UE networking concepts were learned from Cedric Neukirchen’s Multiplayer Network Compendium.
+This resource provided valuable insights into replication, RPC patterns, and session workflows, which were applied throughout this project.
 [Link](<https://cedric-neukirchen.net/docs/category/multiplayer-network-compendium/>)